Transfer Money From Canada To Thailand. Cheap And Fast Ways To Send Money Abroad.

 As with many currencies, the CAD/THB exchange rate moves over time, due to changes in supply and demand.

 Exchange rate fluctuations can be caused by underlying shifts in how well the economy in Canada or Thailand is doing.
 Other things that can influence the rate are the changes in political stability, or even simple speculation, where traders buy or sell currencies based on how they think trends are going to change.

-How much will my money transfer to Thailand cost?
+How much will my money transfer from Canada to Thailand cost?

-To transfer money to Thailand using one of the international money transfer providers in our tables, the fees range from 63.94 CAD with OFX to 250.38 CAD with Remitly (but the fee could be even higher with a bank).
+To transfer money from Canada to Thailand using one of the international money transfer providers in our tables, the fees range from 72.65 CAD with Wise to 275.18 CAD with Remitly (but the fee could be even higher with a bank).
 The exact cost depends a lot on where you're transferring money, how much you're transferring, how you want to pay, and how you want the payment to be received.